Broadcasted Nonparametric Tensor Regression: Initialization

-In the grids search procedure, when $R$ and $\lambda_2$ are fixed, we apply the sequential down-sizing initial strategy to the smallest $\lambda_1$ in the grids, and then use the results as the initial points of the second smallest $\lambda_1$ in grids.
-Next, we use the new results as the initial points of the third smallest $\lambda_1$ and repeat this procedure for all values of $\lambda_1$.
+Specifically for the procedure of grids search when the elastic-net penalty is employed, we apply the sequential downsizing initialization to the smallest $\lambda_1$ in the grids for each combination of $R$ and $\lambda_2$.
+We then use the results as the initial points of the second smallest $\lambda_1$ in grids and repeat this procedure for the other values of $\lambda_1$ in an increasing order.